danielharrell/open-eyes-lect-2017-18/Open.md

 for our place in space, then, that suggest we inhabit all of it while occupying only some of it.

-A deeper sign of our inhabitance, however, is our openness.
+A deeper sign of our inhabitance is our openness.
 For any part of space we might reach in motion, we can reach first in perception, as if we could occupy two parts of space at once, so long as we used our eyes rather than our